VitaliiNaumov03/Well-Scissors-Paper-Game/README.md

 - **Paper** beats **Well** *(it covers it)*
 - If signs are the same, it's a draw

+## Modes

+- **Random**: computer makes choices randomly
+- **Based on current session**: remembers your moves throughout the current game and makes decisions based on them
+- **Based on all previous sessions**: remembers all your moves for all your games

 ## Screenshots

 <img src="https://github.com/user-attachments/assets/f74b6ad4-feae-490b-874e-034d71aacfaf" width="500"><br>